Who Is Whoopi Goldberg?

 'The Whoopi Goldberg Show'

 Goldberg launched her own television talk show, The Whoopi Goldberg Show, in 1992.
-Featuring Goldberg in one-on-one interviews with prominent political and Hollywood celebrities, the program ran for 200 episodes until 1993, when it was cancelled due to low ratings.
+Featuring Goldberg in one-on-one interviews with prominent political and Hollywood celebrities, the program ran for 200 episodes until 1993, when it was canceled due to low ratings.
 That year, Goldberg also appeared in the feature film Made in America, co-starring her then-boyfriend Ted Danson.

 In 1994, 1996 and 1999, Goldberg hosted the Academy Awards, making her the first woman to do so.
 Beginning in 1986, she also co-hosted Comic Relief, a live showcase of big-ticket comedians that raised money for the homeless.
 In 1997 she was given a special Emmy for her participation in the seven live showcases.